 The most common cheapest and simplest topology is the radial configuration, meaning that a single cable connects all turbines in string.
 However, there are limitations regarding cable maximum current as well as installed power capacity.
 Moreover, there are disadvantages regarding low reliability of the system because any fault can lead to multiple turbine elimination.
 Therefore, alternative configurations, such as ring or star, are preferable.
-Reliability in a ring configuration can be increased by deploying redundant cables in a loop configuration.
+Reliability in a ring configuration.
 If a single sided ring is adopted, an additional cable is added to connect the last turbine of each string with the hub.
 In the double-sided configuration (Figure 18.d), the last turbine is connected to the collector via an additional cable.
-The most reliable configuration is the star cluster (Figure 18.e), but adds upfront significant costs, because each turbine is connected to the collection point with an individual feeder.
+The most reliable configuration is the star cluster (Figure 18.e), but adds upfront significant costs, because each turbine is connected to the collector to the collector via an individual feeder.